Community-centered design

 • People with limited English proficiency, including newcomers to the United States

-• People in communities who may have limited trust in the government
+• People in communities that may have limited trust in the government

-• People with limited or no internet access, or who are smartphone-only
+• People with limited or no internet access, or who only use smartphones

 • Veterans